-The proceedings which come within the scope of the convention are, at present, the following:
+The proceedings which come within the scope of the Convention are, at present, the following:

-1) BELGIUM
+Belgium

-- La faillite (Law of 18 April 1851, as amended, on ordinary and criminal bankruptcies included in Book III of the Commercial Code of 15 September 1867.
-Articles 437 to 572). - le concordat judiciaire (Consolidated Laws of 29 June 1887 and 10 August 1946). - sursis de paiement (Law of 18 April 1851 on ordinary and criminal bankruptcies included in Title 4 of Book III of the Commercial Code, Articles 593-614).
+- faillite (Ordinary and Criminal Bankruptcies Act of 18 April 1851, as amended, included in Book III of the Commercial Code of 15 September 1807, ss.
+437-572);

+- concordat judiciaire (Consolidated Acts of 29 June 1887 and 10 August 1946);

+- sursis de paiement (Ordinary and Criminal Bankruptcies Act of 18 April 1851, included in Title 4 of Book III of the Commercial Code, ss.
+593-614).
 These proceedings are virtually obsolete.

-2) DENMARK:
+Denmark

-- Konkurs (Law No 51 of 25 March 1872, as amended several times).
-A new law entered into force on 1 April 1978; - tvangmakkord (Law of 14 April 1905 and Decree-Law No 165 of 2 April 1971).
-These are judicial arrangements which are not necessarily approved by the court (Skifteretten); - likvidation af banker og sparekasser, der har standset deres betalinger Winding up of banks and savings banks; - likvidation af pensionskasser winding up of pension funds; - likvidation af begravelseskasser winding up of burial funds; - betalingsstands (Law of 1975 amending the Bankruptcy Law of 25 March 1872).
-The debtor declares to the skifteretten that he has ceased to make payments and the latter may then suspend individual proceedings to enable the debtor to come to an amicable arrangement with his creditors and avoid bankruptcy.
+- konkurs (Act of 25 March 1872 (No 51), as amended several times).
+A new law entered into force on 1 April 1978;

+- tvangsakkord (Act of 14 April 1905 and Decree Law No 165 of 2 April 1971).
+These are judicial arrangements which are not necessarily approved by the court (skifteretten);

+- likvidation af banker og sparekasser, der har standset deres betalinger - Winding-up of banks and savings banks;

+- likvidation af pensionskasser - Winding-up of pension funds;

+- likvidation af begravelseskasser - Winding-up of burial funds;

+- betalingsstandsning (Act of 1975 amending the Bankruptcy Act of 25 March 1872).
+The debtor declares to the skifteretten that he has ceased to make payments, and the latter may then suspend individual proceedings to enable the debtor to come to an amicable arrangement with his creditors and avoid bankruptcy.

-3) THE FEDERAL REPUBLIC OF GERMANY
+Federal Republic of Germany

-- Konkurs (Konkursordnung of 10 February 1887 in the version of 20 May 1898, as amended, abbreviated to KO).
+- Konkurs (Konkursordnung of 10 February 1887 in the version of 20 May 1898, as amended, abbreviated to KO);

-- gerichtliche Vergleichsverfahren (Vergleichsordnung of 26 February 1935, as amended, abbreviated to Vgl0) - Composition by the court; - nachfolgendes Verfahren bei freiwilliger Unterwerfung des Schuldners - unter die Uberwachung durch einen Sachwalter Procedure following a composition by the court which involves the debtor giving his consent to supervision by a trustee. - Verfahren des Vergleichsgerichts nach Aufhebung des Vergleichsverfahrens über die Festellung der mutmasslichen Höhe einer bestrittenen Forderung oder des Ausfalls einer teilweise gedeckten Forderung - Procedure following the suspension of a composition by the court which relates to the calculation of the amount of a disputed debt or to the discharge of a debt paid in part; Massnahmen der Aufsichtsbehörden für Kreditinstitute und Versicherungsunternehmen zur Vermeidung des Konkurses.
-These are measures adopted by the Federal Office for the control of credit establishments, pursuant to Article 46(a)(1) of the KWG of 1976, and by the Federal Office responsible for insurance, pursuant to Article 89(1) of the VAG, to rescue undertakings in difficulty and to prevent them from becoming bankrupt (temporary moratorium, nonacceptance of new clients, prohibition against disposals and payments).
-These measures lapse after 6 months at the latest and, in the event of their failure, the undertaking may be declared bankrupt.
+- gerichtliche Vergleichsverfahren (Vergleichsordnung of 26 February 1935, as amended, abbreviated to VglO) - Composition by the court;

+- nachfolgendes Verfahren bei freiwilliger Unterwerfung des Schuldners

+- unter die Überwachung durch einen Sachwalter --Procedure following a composition by the court which involves the debtor giving his consent to supervision by a trustee;

+- Verfahren des Vergleichsgerichts nach Aufhebung des Vergleichsverfahrens über die Feststellung der mutmaßlichen Höhe einer bestrittenen Forderung oder des Ausfalls einer teilweise gedeckten Forderung - Procedure following the suspension of a composition by the court which relates to the calculation of the amount of a disputed debt or to the discharge of a debt paid in part; - Maßnahmen der Aufsichtsbehörden für Kreditinstitute und Versicherungsunternehmen zur Vermeidung des Konkurses.
+These are measures adopted by the Federal Banking Supervisory Office, pursuant to Section 46(a)(1) of the KWG of 1976, and by the Federal Insurance, Supervisory Office, pursuant to Section 89(1) of the VAG, to rescue undertakings in difficulty and to prevent them from becoming bankrupt (temporary moratorium, nonacceptance of new clients, prohibition against disposals and payments).
+These measures lapse after six months at the latest and, in the event of their failure, the undertaking may be declared bankrupt.